Asking a Friend or Family Member to Officiate Your Ceremony? Start Here

-More couples are choosing to have a close friend or relative officiate their nuptials, and we love this idea.
-Your officiant should be someone you care about (and who cares about you), and whom you trust to make your ceremony personal and special.
-Remember that ordination requirements differ from state to state—you'll want to do your research first to make sure you're following local state or district rules.
-So, how to get them ordained?
+Lots of couples are choosing to have a close friend or relative officiate their nuptials, and we love the idea.
+Not only does it add an even more personal spin to your ceremony, but it's another way to incorporate a loved one into your wedding who's not in the wedding party.
+Your officiant should be someone you care about (and who cares about you), and whom you trust to make your ceremony special.
+Just remember that ordination requirements differ from state to state—you'll want to do your research first to make sure you're following local state or district rules.
+So, how do you get them ordained?
 Have your officiant follow these tips below.

 How do you get ordained?